szabgab/perlmaven.com/sites/en/pages/speed-up-calculation-by-running-in-parallel.md

 the value returned by the `start` method is assigned to `$pid`.
 There is however a small difference in the two processes.

-In the <b>parent process</b>, this value is going to be the process ID of the child process, a non-zero number, and therefore the right-hand side of the `and` boolean operator will be evaluated and the main process will go to the `next` iteration of the `foreach` loop.
+In the **parent process**, this value is going to be the process ID of the child process, a non-zero number, and therefore the right-hand side of the `and` boolean operator will be evaluated and the main process will go to the `next` iteration of the `foreach` loop.

-In the <b>child process</b> the value returned by `start` will be 0.
+In the **child process** the value returned by `start` will be 0.
 Which is false.
 Which means the right-hand side of the `and` operator will not be executed.
 In the child process the next evaluated statement will be the `calc($q);`.
 While the child process is calculating using one of the CPUs of the computer, the main process can run using the other CPU and it can create more child-processes.